CenterForSpatialResearch/NYCDHWeek/Guidelines/QGIS.md

 * Create a choropleth map

 ## Getting Started
 Download the GitHub repository for the tutorials.
 Using the green button [here](https://github.com/CenterForSpatialResearch/NYCDHWeek), select `Download ZIP`.
 You only need to do this once.
 The Data folder will then have all of the datasets needed for this tutorial.
+You may want to move this folder to your Desktop or somewhere else you will be able to find it.

 ## Mapping Refugee Destinations in the United States

 This mapping project is based on recent [discussions](https://www.thisamericanlife.org/radio-archives/episode/600/will-i-know-anyone-at-this-party?act=1") about Refugees in the United States, research on language maintenance and English acquisition by refugees in the [Twin Cities Metropolitan Area](http://onlinelibrary.wiley.com/doi/10.1111/j.0020-7985.2003.00262.x/full) (Fennelley and Palasz, 2003) and the shift in the early 2000's away from refugees being resettled in larger cities towards smaller and mid-sized cities.
 We are interested in this topic because Refugees in the US tend to speak less common languages (i.e., not English, Spanish, or Chinese), and tend to settle in small enclaves.
-Unlike other immigrant groups, refugees tend to have less academic and linguistic preparation before arriving in the US and because of a variety of factors, rarely have the opportunity to, or other adult learning opportunities (for more about Refugees in the US, visit [Office of Refugee Services](http://www.acf.hhs.gov/orr).
+Unlike other immigrant groups, refugees tend to have less academic and linguistic preparation before arriving in the US and because of a variety of factors, rarely have the opportunity to (for more about Refugees in the US, visit [Office of Refugee Services](http://www.acf.hhs.gov/orr).

 We are interested in creating a map of refugee resettlement in the United States (and at the same time exploring the QGIS interface).
 We have a point file for the cities refugees go when they arrive in the United States (from the [Refugee Processing Center](http://www.wrapsnet.org/Reports/InteractiveReporting/tabid/393/EnumType/Report/Default.aspx?ItemPath=/rpt_WebArrivalsReports/MX%20-%20Arrivals%20by%20Destination%20and%20Nationality)) and a polygon file for state boundaries.
 This map will serve as a basemap to which we can add additional information and layers in order to better understand refugee resettlement in the United States.